 Transportation technologies have also played a significant role in population growth by facilitating the movement of people and goods.
 The development of railways, automobiles, and airplanes has made it easier for people to migrate to cities and for goods to be transported over long distances.
 This has led to urbanization and the growth of cities, as people move to urban areas in search of economic opportunities.

-In addition, technology has enabled the development of new methods of contraception, giving individuals greater control over their reproductive choices.
+On top of that, technology has enabled the development of new methods of contraception, giving individuals greater control over their reproductive choices.
 The development of the birth control pill, for instance, revolutionized family planning and gave women greater control over their fertility.
 This has led to a decline in fertility rates in many countries and has contributed to slower population growth.

 Economic Stability: Investing in Health, Education, and Family Planning